grd/FreePDM/ConceptOfDesign/FreePDM_03-3-DBVersioningUpd.md

 In this case we have an unknown amount of versions (of every _CAD_ _File_) that are stored.
 With this method the _Database_ expand in both directions.
 For comparison with preview images.
-A preview image in the _Database_ is fine since every item get's a single image.
+A preview image in the _Database_ is fine since every item gets a single image.
-The history of images is not important so only the last version needs acces tot the database.
+The history of images is not important so only the last version needs access to the database.
 If the preview change the existing file is overwritten.
 So the size of the table don't expand.